billvaglienti/ProtoGen/README.md

 - `useInOtherPackets` : If set to `true` this attribute specifies that this packet will generate extra outputs as though it were a top level structure in addition to being a packet.
 This makes it possible to use this packet as a sub-structure of another packet.

-- `compare` AND `comparefile` : When used within the context of a packet these attributes trigger the output of an additional comparison functions that uses packet pointers (rather than structure pointers) to do the comparison.
+- `compare` AND `comparefile` : When used within the context of a packet these attributes trigger the output of an additional comparison function that uses packet pointers (rather than structure pointers) to do the comparison.
 The structure comparison function is still output.

+- `print` AND `printfile` : When used within the context of a packet these attributes trigger the output of an additional print function that uses packet pointers (rather than structure pointers) to do the print.
+The structure print function is still output.

 ### Packet : Data subtags